PDP didn’t zone ticket to Anambra South, says Okonkwo – The Sun Nigeria

-Frontline governorship aspirant of the Peoples Democratic Party (PDP) in the forthcoming governorship election in Anambra State, Dr Obiora Okonkwo, has dispelled rumours that he had been disqualified from the race by his party.
+FRONTLINE governorship aspirant of the Peoples Democratic Party (PDP) in Anambra State, Dr Obiora Okonkwo, has dispelled rumours that he had been disqualified from the race by his party.

 There were rumours that the PDP would be zoning its governorship ticket to Anambra South Senatorial Zone which inadvertently meant that the governorship door had been shut against Okonkwo.

-But speaking with reporters in his country home in Ogidi, Idemmili North Local Government Area of the state, Okonkwo, who hails from Anambra Central, made it clear that his party, the PDP, has not zoned the governorship ticket.
+But speaking with reporters in his country home in Ogidi, Idemmili North Local Government Area of the state, Okonkwo, who hails from Anambra Central, dismissed the rumour stressing that his party has not zoned the governorship ticket.

-He said that those afraid of his towering influence and popularity were the ones peddling the rumours which he described as very laughable.
-He said the rumours of the zoning was false and made it clear that he was still strongly in the race.
+He accused those he said were afraid of his popularity as being behind the rumour.
+He said the rumour was very laughable and should be dismissed with a wave of the hand insisting that he was still strongly in the race.

 Click Here>>>>>>Anti-kidnap and anti-theft device for tracking and listening<<<<<<